 - Nagisa Momoe, the Magical Girl form of the witch Charlotte/Bebe is introduced in Puella Magi Madoka Magica the Movie: Rebellion.
 Despite the hype for her appearance and her prominent placement in advertisements for the movie she gets very little characterisation or build-up compared to the other magical girls.
 Word of God says that if they ever do make a sequel to Rebellion they intend to do a lot more with her character.

-- Despite originally being touted as the "secret origin of Spider-Man", The Amazing Spider-Man left a lot of unanswered questions about Peter's parents and the nature of their experiments.
-Some of these will be addressed in The Amazing Spider-Man 2.
+- Despite originally being touted as the "secret origin of Spider-Man", The Amazing Spider-Man left a lot of unanswered questions about Peter's parents and the nature of their experiments, which were finally addressed in The Amazing Spider Man 2.

 - Batman Begins is an excellent example.
 When it ended, the plot was resolved, but there was unresolved romance between Bruce Wayne and Rachel Dawes to provide fodder for the next movie.

 - This is attempted with Humma Kavula in The Hitchhiker's Guide to the Galaxy movie.
 The Point of View Gun was clearly setting up a plot where he tries to brainwash everyone in the galaxy and take Zaphod's place.
 Too bad there won't be a second movie to make these things worthwhile.

 - The Phantom Menace and Attack of the Clones ended with several plot points dangling to be picked up in the next installment.
 Technically, even the last movie of the prequel trilogy, Revenge of the Sith, ended with dangling plotlines... which were already resolved in the original Star Wars trilogy.